aurorascharff/next15-filterlist/STEPS.md

 ## (Note on nuqs)

-- Demo clicking two params quickly, and show that the first update is discarded.
+- (Demo clicking two params quickly, and show that the first update is discarded.
 This is because the updates are in seperate transitions.
-We would have to refactor this a little bit to make it work properly.
+We would have to refactor this a little bit to make it work properly).
-- We can use a library like nuqs to achieve the same search param filtering, with less code and no bugs!
+- For the real world, we can use a library to achieve the same search param filtering, with less code (and no bugs)!
 - Switch branch to nuqs.
+Nuqs is a type-safe search param manager for React.
 - Using the same transition implementation, and using shallow:false to make the search param trigger a page reload.
 And its also type-safe!
 - The way nuqs is implemented, it actually manipulates the URL instantly.
 - In a real app you would probably use a library like this to handle search params.